Eternal Melody: Singles

-The first single was released by Toshiba-EMI, as the single of London Philharmonic Orchestra, and co-produced by George Martin, while the second single was released by BMG Japan, and name credit went to TBS, as was the theme song for their drama Tetteiteki ni Ai wa..., and co-produced with drama director Endo Tamaki (from TBS).
+"Ima wo Dakishimete" was originally a single written by Yoshiki for the group NOA, also released on November 3 by BMG Japan,that was used as the theme song for TBS drama Tetteiteki ni Ai wa..., and co-produced with drama director Endo Tamaki (from TBS).

 In the third week of November, the singles reached number five and three on the charts, with sales of 74,740 and 85,610 copies, respectively.
 They charted for five and eighteen weeks, respectively.
 In 1994, "Ima wo Dakishimete" was the 35th annual best-selling single, with sales of 581,610 copies, and won the "Excellence award" at the 36th Japan Record Awards.

 The song "Amethyst" was included in his second classical compilation, Yoshiki Selection II, and with "Ima wo Dakishimete" in his second classical studio album, Eternal Melody II.